D-TACQ/AFHBA404/HUDP_RELAY.md

  ```

-- we assume a user with sudo privaleges.
+- we assume a user with sudo privileges.
 In our examples, nominally this user is "dt100"
 ```
 cd ~; mkdir PROJECTS; cd PROJECTS;
 git clone https://www.d-tacq.com/D-TACQ/acq400_hapi